Diva

-American singer Mariah Carey is often described as an "ultimate diva" by the media for her musical ability as well as her demanding persona.
+American singer-songwriter Mariah Carey is often described as an "ultimate diva" by the media for her musical ability as well as her demanding persona.

 Diva (/ˈdiːvə/, /it/), the Latin word for a goddess, has often been used as an honorific to refer to a celebrated woman of outstanding talent in the world of opera, theatre, cinema, fashion and popular music.
 If referring to an actress, the meaning of diva is closely related to that of prima donna.
 Diva can also refer to a person, especially one in show business, with a reputation for being temperamental or demanding.
-The application of the term has broadened beyond the performing arts to also include celebrated political and business leaders.
+The application of the term has broadened beyond the performing arts to also include celebrated political and business figures.

 Derivation and terminology

 Diva is a name from Roman mythology, and is associated with the nouns divus, diva, which means god, goddess, and the adjective divinius, which means divine or heavenly.
 The word entered the English language in the late 19th century.
 It is derived from the Italian noun diva, a female deity.
 The plural of the word in English is "divas"; in Italian, dive /it/.
 The basic sense of the term is goddess, the feminine of the Latin word divus (Italian divo), someone deified after death, or Latin deus, a god.

 The male form divo exists in Italian and is usually reserved for the most prominent leading tenors, like Enrico Caruso and Beniamino Gigli.
 The Italian term divismo describes the star-making system in the film industry.
 In contemporary Italian, diva and divo simply denote much-admired celebrities, especially film actresses and actors, and can be translated as "(film) star".
 The Italian actress Lyda Borelli is considered the first cinematic diva, following her breakthrough role in Love Everlasting (1913).

 An extravagant admiration for divas is a common element of camp culture.